-- 6.1 The 2022/23 External Quality Assessment of the Internal Audit function has now concluded, and a report produced demonstrating the service is delivered in conformance with the Public Sector Internal Audit Standards.
-Assurance mapping was highlighted as one of the few areas requiring development. - 6.2 Assurance mapping is an emerging area of internal audit practice which involves mapping a visual representation of assurance activities as they apply to a specific set of risks or compliance requirements facing an organisation.

-- 6.3 This exercise is particularly useful to undertake as part of Internal Audit Planning as it allows the function to determine to what extent it can rely on and co-ordinate its activities with other assurance providers to enhance value and prevent duplication. - 6.4 Following discussions with each Heads of Service, the Internal Audit team have been able to map the types of assurance available for the top three scoring corporate level risks in each of the three assurance categories listed below.
+- 6.1 The 2022/23 External Quality Assessment of the Internal Audit function concluded that the internal audit service is delivered in conformance with the Public Sector Internal Audit Standards.
+Assurance Mapping was highlighted as an area requiring development. - 6.2 Assurance mapping is an emerging area of internal audit practice which involves mapping a visual representation of assurance activities as they apply to a specific set of risks or compliance requirements facing an organisation. - 6.3 This exercise is particularly useful to undertake as part of internal audit planning as it allows the function to determine to what extent it can rely on and co-ordinate its activities with other assurance providers to enhance value and prevent duplication. - 6.4 Following discussions with management during the 2023/24 audit planning process, the Internal Audit Team mapped the types of assurance available for the top four corporate risks facing the Council at this time in each of the three assurance categories listed below.

-6.5 Three lines of defence
+6.5 Three lines of assurance